-Fund Category Feeder Fund (Mixed Assets) Base Currency USD Currency Class RM Class RM-Hedged Class Financial Year End 31 December Launch Date 12 December 2017 12 December 2017 Investment The Fund seeks to provide income and capital appreciation over the medium- to long-term.
-Objective Note: Any material change to the Fund's investment objective would require Unit Investment Policy and Strategy The Fund will invest at least 95% of the Fund's NAV in Share Class AA (USD) In Asia Pacific Income and Growth Segregated Portfolio (the Target Fund ), while invested in cash, money market instruments (including fixed income securities less than 365 days) and/or placement of deposits with financial institutions for the Fund's portfolio will be closely monitored and rebalanced from time to time allocated in accordance with its prescribed asset allocation. the balance of the Fun which have a remaining or liquidity purposes. d's NAV will be g maturity period of The Manager may adopt temporary defensive strategies by holding more of the equivalents in higher liquidity that may be inconsistent with the Fund's princip.
-This will result in a deviation of the Fund's performance from the Target Fund's al investment strategy cash or cash and asset allocation.
-Asset Allocation Minimum 95% of the Fund's NAV in the Target Fund, and the balance in liquid assets.
+Fund Category Feeder Fund (Mixed Assets) Base Currency USD Currency Class RM Class RM-Hedged Class Financial Year End 31 December Launch Date 12 December 2017 12 December 2017 Investment Objective The Fund seeks to provide income and capital appreciation over the medium- Note: Any material change to the Fund's investment objective would require Uni J Investment Policy and Strategy The Fund will invest at least 95% of the Fund's NAV in Share Class AA (USD) Inc of the Manulife Advanced Fund SPC - Asia Pacific Income and Growth Segregated Portfolio (the Target Fund), while the balance of the Fund's NAV will be invested in cash, money market instruments (including fixed income securities which have a remaining maturity period of less than 365 days) and/or placement of deposits with financial institutions for liquidity purposes.
+The Fund's portfolio will be closely monitored and rebalanced from time to time to ensure that the Fund's asset is allocated in accordance with its prescribed asset allocation.
+The Manager may adopt temporary defensive strategies by holding more of the assets of the Fund in cash or cash equivalents in higher liquidity that may be inconsistent with the Fund's principal investment strategy and asset allocation.
+Asset Allocation This will result in a deviation of the Fund's performance from the Target Fund's performance.
+Minimum 95% of the Fund's NAV in the Target Fund, and the balance in liquid assets.
 Performance Benchmark 60% MSCI AC Asia Pacific ex Japan Index + 40% JP Morgan Asia Credit Index, which is also the performance benchmark of the Target Fund.
 The performance benchmark above is only used as a reference for investment performance comparison purpose.
 The risk profile of the Fund is not the same as the risk profile of this performance benchmark.
 The performance benchmark information is available on www.manulifeinvestment.com.my.
 Distribution Policy Depending on the level of income (if any) the Fund generates, the Fund aims to distribute all or part of its distributable income on a quarterly basis.
 The payment of distributions, if any, from the Fund will vary from period to period depending on the market conditions, performance of the Fund and the Target Fund.
 The Manager has the right to make provisions for reserves in respect of distribution of the Fund.
 If the distribution available is too small or insignificant, any distribution may not be of benefit to the Unit Holders as the total cost to be incurred in any such distribution may be higher than the amount for distribution.
 The Manager has the discretion to decide on the amount to be distributed to the Unit Holders.
 Investor Profile This Fund is suitable for investors who: seek regular income and capital appreciation; have a medium- to long-term investment horizon; and seek investment exposure in the APxJ Region.
 Risk Management Strategies and Techniques The Fund may invest a maximum of 98% of its NAV in the Target Fund.
 The Fu with the aim to hedge the currency exposure of the Class(es). nd may also engage in financial derivatives Other Fund Details Please refer to Section 2.1.1 Manulife Advanced Fund SPC - Asia Pacific Incom 36 for more information on the Target Fund. e and Growth Segrega ted Portfolio on page